-My county or city has its own eviction moratorium.
+My city or county has its own eviction moratorium.
 Is that expiring, too?

-Several cities and counties across the state have their own rent-related eviction moratoriums that will stay in place after the one from the state expires.
+Several cities and counties across the state had their own rent-related eviction moratoriums that stayed in place after the state moratorium expired.
 In the Bay Area, those places are:

 I have applied for rent relief.
 Can I still get evicted while I’m waiting?